Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’re planning to explore a little further afield then I recommend you buy a Central Scotland Rover travel pass which lets you make unlimited train journeys between Glasgow, Edinburgh, and the surrounding area for around £60.

-The pass lasts for three days and is valid for standard class journeys on ScotRail trains, but unfortunately you can’t use it on the new Borders railway line.
+The pass lasts for three days and is valid for standard class journeys on ScotRail trains (link to the ScotRail tickets page), but unfortunately you can’t use it on the new Borders railway line.

 The best time of year to visit Edinburgh